Pika003/Meme-World/README.md

 ## Description

-It is a fullstack web-app using rect and firebase.
+It is a meme sharing  fullstack web-app using rect and firebase.

 ## Installation